angular/components/src/cdk/tree/tree.md

 ##### Flat tree node template

-Flat tree uses each node's `level` to render the hierarchy of the nodes.
-The "indent" for a given node is accomplished by adding spacing to each node based on its level.
+Flat trees use the `level` of a node to both render and determine hierarchy of the nodes for screen readers.
+This may be provided either via `levelAccessor`, or will be calculated by `CdkTree` if `childrenAccessor` is provided.

-Spacing can be added either by applying the `cdkNodePadding` directive or by applying custom styles.
+Spacing can be added either by applying the `cdkNodePadding` directive or by applying custom styles based on the `aria-level` attribute.

 ##### Nested tree node template